Genbox/Shodan.NET/README.md

 ﻿## Introduction

-The Shodan.NET class library provides a WebAPI class to Search() and GetHost()-information.
-It currently relies .NET 4.0 and help is welcome for making it compatible with earlier .NET releases.
+The Shodan.NET class library build in .net 4.0 C#, provides a class to search, getting host information, exploits from ExploitDB and more.

 ## Usage